 Sr. No. Questions Whether Complied?
 2. Have you advocated/lobbied through above associations for the advancement or improvement of public good?
-Yes/No; if yes specify the broad areas (drop box: Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, Others) Yes, the Company uses these platforms to take up sector- specific reforms required in areas of infrastructure and finance.
+Yes/No; if yes specify the broad areas (drop box: Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, Others) Yes, the Company uses these platforms to take up sector-specific reforms required in areas of infrastructure and finance.
 The policy advocacy is done sometimes through sending of representations to the government and regulatory bodies, sometimes through meetings with concerned officials and sometimes through organization of theme-specific conferences and seminars.
 Further, the Directors and members of senior management participate in various committees/working groups constituted by the Government of India, the Reserve Bank of India and other regulators from time to time.
-Principl Vac. places refer Days 1.
-8. 2 of Drinsiple 9 under Section E of 1.
+Princip V 1.
 Principle 8?
 If yes, details thereof.
 Yes, please refer Para 1 & 2 of Principle 8 under Section E of the Report.
 The Company through one of its associate company, namely Sahaj e-Village Limited provides rural India's consumers with urban services.
 Sahaj offers e-governance services, utility services, payments, deposits, insurance, financial services, and a host of e-information and e-learning facilities delivered through dedicated Sahaj Kendras (one for every six villages) operated by Sahaj Mitr, who are self-motivated village-level entrepreneurs.
 As on 31st March, 2018, there were approx 73,000 touch points across 22 States with strong presence in North, Central and East India covering approximately 400 million people constituting nearly 50% of India's rural population.
-2. Are the programmes/projects undertaken through in- house team/own foundation/external NGO/government structures/any other organization?
+2. Are the programmes/projects undertaken through inhouse team/own foundation/external NGO/government structures/any other organization?
 Yes, the projects are undertaken primarily through in-house teams and Srei Foundation, with the assistance of partners wherever required.
-3. 4.
-Have you done any impact assessment of your initiative?
-What is your Company's direct contribution to community development projects - Amount in INR and the details of the projects undertaken.
-No. The Company has spent Rs.
-1.52 Crores during the financial year ending on 31st March, 2018.
-The CSR activities were carried out along the following thrust areas: a.
+4. Have you done any impact assessment of your initiative?
+What is your Company's direct contribution to community development projects - Amount in INR and the details of the projects undertaken. a.
 Education and Skills Development. b.
 Healthcare / Medical facilities. c.
 Social and Economic Welfare. d.
 Environmental Sustainability.
 Appropriate disclosures as prescribed under the Companies Act, 2013 have been made in the Annual Report for the year ending on 31st March, 2018.
 5. Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
 Please explain in 50 words, or so.
 Yes, the Company actively encourages participation of stakeholders in various programs.
 This includes both volunteering and proactive participation.
-Principl e 9 1.
-What percentage of customer complaints/consumer None.
-2. cases are pending as on the end of financial year.
-Does the Company display product information on the product label, over and above what is mandated as per local laws?
+Princip 1.
+What percentage of customer complaints/consumer cases are pending as on the end of financial year.
+None.
+2. Does the Company display product information on the product label, over and above what is mandated as per local laws?
 Yes/No/N.A./Remarks (additional information) Not Applicable.